ABchimie836UV Soft Dual Cure Conformal Coating

 ABChimie® 836 UV provides excellent mechanical protection.
 This hardness helps resist scratches, abrasion, and minor impacts, ensuring long-term stability of encapsulated components.

-ABchimie® 836 UV can be soldered through without generating highly toxic gases, ensuring safe processing.
-The coating maintains its integrity during soldering, allowing reliable connections while protecting the underlying components.
+ABChimie® 836 UV can be soldered through without generating highly toxic gases, ensuring safe processing while maintaining coating integrity.

 How to Choose a Conformal Coating